lpacis/Twitter-Sentiment-Analyzer/README.md

   Then there is a prompt to display a word cloud of the most used words throughout all of the tweets.

+  NOTE - There are rate limits on Twitters API - so be sure not to make too many requests - or they will blacklist your account.